 German Genealogy Gems: Going Beyond the German Church Records

-Strategies are presented to find German ancestors in various records: civic records, property records, town anniversary books, court records, tax records, Sippenbuchs, and Familienbuchs.
-Numerous examples are provided for the various data types.
+Class members will learn strategies for finding German ancestors in secular records, including: civic records, property records, town anniversary books, court records, tax records, Sippenbuchs, and Familienbuchs.

 Nick earned both an MBA in Finance and a Bachelor’s in Accountancy at California State University, Sacramento, and he has worked both as an auditor and comptroller.
 Nick enjoys history, and he has been doing family genealogy for over 30 years.
 Nick is involved in the community to include the Italian Culture Society and the Sacramento Family Search Library; where he has given several lectures.
 Nick has authored books on both his Italian and Latvian family genealogy, and he sells those books and others through his genealogy business; Victorious Sales.
 Nick serves as the Executive Director of the Italian Genealogical Society of Sacramento.